lefroider/MathMaster/README.md

 # MathMaster
-Interpreter for mathematical calculations.
-(Hi, A.A)
+Interpreter for mathematical calculations (Hi, A.A).
+Details are available at [CONTRIBUTING.md](CONTRIBUTING.md)